Giovanna Amati: Formula One

 Amati signed with the Brabham team in January 1992 to partner Eric van de Poele after the team was unable to sign Japanese F3000 driver Akihiko Nakaya, who was not granted a superlicence due to the FIA not recognising the Japanese F3000 series as a stepping stone in motor racing.
 Amati was the first female driver to enter a Formula One race since Desiré Wilson in 1980 and the announcement earned a great degree of publicity for the then struggling Brabham team.
-During the first round in South Africa, mechanics were still busy assembling her car.
+During the first round in South Africa, mechanics were still busy making her a seat.

 In South Africa, Amati's inexperience showed on the track.
 She spun six times during practice and was unable to qualify after setting a time that was nine seconds slower than pole sitter Nigel Mansell and four seconds slower than teammate van de Poele.

 At the Mexican Grand Prix, Amati failed to qualify again, setting a time more than 10 seconds slower than Mansell.

 Amati's last attempt to qualify a Formula One car was in Brazil.
 She and van de Poele lapped respectively 10 and 6 seconds slower than Mansell, and were excluded from the race.
 Brabham sacked Amati and replaced her with future 1996 World Champion Damon Hill.
 Hill failed to qualify for the next five races until he successfully put the car on the grid for the 1992 British Grand Prix, although he lapped over eight seconds slower than pole sitter Mansell.
-As of 2022, Amati is the last female driver who has attempted to qualify a Formula One car.
+As of 2025, Amati is the last female driver who has attempted to qualify a Formula One car.